Elephant’s Head Trail

 Elephant’s Head Trail - Pure Adirondacks

 Located at the northern boundary of the Adirondacks in Malone, NY is a fun out-and-back trail with incredible views of Lake Titus.
-The trail is in the Malone Memorial Recreation Park just a few miles from Titus Mountain Family Ski Center.
 The Elephant’s Head Trail is good for families, dogs, or people looking for a quick day trip.

 Elephant's Head | Malone, NY